 Where there is sufficient evidence, the Children’s Reporter will decide whether there are grounds for compulsory measures of supervision.
 The Children’s Hearing will decide if compulsory measures of supervision are required, or alternative voluntary supervision, a warning or advice is required.
 Where grounds are denied at a Children’s Hearing, the Children’s Reporter refers to the Sheriff for a decision on grounds.

-Housing and Communities staff and volunteers provide services which may involve regular direct contact with children and young people of all ages.
+Housing and Neighbourhood staff and volunteers provide services which may involve regular direct contact with children and young people of all ages.
 Staff will take all reasonable steps to protect children and young people from harm and abuse, and will respect their rights at all times.